 Respiratory Care students will take most lecture and Internet course examinations on a computer using Blackboard functions.
-All examinations will be available on a lockdown browser only.
+Computerized examinations will be available on a lockdown browser only and may require video monitoring or virtual proctoring.
 Policies governing the review of the completed examination are at the discretion of the individual faculty member.

-- Respondus Monitor will be required for most examinations.
+- Respondus Monitor or virtual proctoring may be required for examinations.
 Respondus Monitor video documentation will be reviewed by the faculty.
 In some cases, faculty may monitor examinations using third party technology (e.g., ZOOM). - Use of calculators during an examination will be at the discretion of the individual faculty member.
-However, cell phones, programmable calculators, "smart watches" or other programmable and "web-capable" devices will NOT be allowed under any circumstances. - When review of a completed examination is allowed, it will occur immediately upon completion of the examination in most cases.
-However, all faculty will communicate the "most-missed" examination concepts to students using subsequent discussion boards or lecture.
-Students are encouraged to take notes and review these concepts for future testing. - When allowed, students may review unit examinations in preparation for final examinations.
-Students may review each examination for 30 minutes.
-Only one student at a time can review an exam.
-The students will not be allowed to have writing instruments, paper or cell phones while reviewing these examinations.
+However, cell phones, programmable calculators, "smart watches" or other programmable and "web-capable" devices will NOT be allowed under any circumstances. - Review of a completed examination will be occur in a group setting directed by faculty or by appointment for an individual consultation with a faculty member.
+Faculty will communicate the "most-missed" examination concepts to students using subsequent discussion boards or lecture.
+Students are encouraged to take notes and review these concepts for future testing.
+Students may schedule an individual appointment to review their graded submission.